 The university encourages you to take advantage of opportunities for promotion and mobility within the organization.
-Notices of open positions are listed on the web at:
+Notices of open positions are listed in the Human Resources office and on the web at: https://lehigh.hiretouch.com.

-https://lehigh.hiretouch.com.

 You have the opportunity to apply for vacant positions before external candidates are considered for a period of five working days.
 You should be in your present position at least six months before applying for other positions.
 Exceptions to this will be made only upon the written recommendation of your supervisor with the concurrence of Human Resources.
 Please notify your supervisor of your intention to apply for a vacant position.